 English Harbour a natural sheltered harbour became the islands focus.
 Horatio Nelson (from Norwich England) for the Royal Navy stationed here 1783-1787.

 It is also a place to come for a simple all inclusive week in the sun.
-Resorts differ from value propositions to luxury resorts like jumby bay or carlisle bay and boutique adult only resorts.
+Resorts differ from value propositions to luxury resorts like Hammock Cove or Jumby Bay or Carlisle Bay and boutique adult only resorts like Coco Bay.
 All inclusive deals flight included room and buffet style restaurants and free bars where the rum punch flows and makes your holiday that slight bit better.
-Antigua is not considered a cheap holiday destination it should be noted but many people keep coming back for something.
+Antigua is not considered a cheap holiday destination it should be noted, but many people keep coming back!

 The people of Antigua are very friendly and welcoming perhaps among the most friendly in the Caribbean region.
 They are very relaxed and they have a funny saying you had better get your head around.